chelffey/about-chelffey/create-new-app.md

 ```
 > I would also delete the 'eject' script.

-6. Inside `index.js`, replace the `root.render` line with the following:
+6. Inside `index.js`, add the import and replace the `root.render` line with the following:

 ```
 import { BrowserRouter } from 'react-router-dom';